Trump admin won't provide shelter for migrants seeking asylum

 During migrant surges in the past, the Obama administration erected temporary holding facilities, known as tent cities, and sent more officers to the border to process asylum claims.

-But now, as hundreds of Central American men, women and children sleep on concrete on the Mexican side of the border, U.S. Customs and Border Protection has no plans to increase its capacity to speed the flow of migrants into the United States.
+But now, as more than a hundred Central American men, women and children sleep on concrete on the Mexican side of the border, U.S. Customs and Border Protection (CBP) has no plans to increase its capacity to speed the flow of migrants into the United States.

 On Sunday, CBP issued a statement that it had reached capacity at the San Ysidro port of entry, the processing center where migrants enter the United States from Tijuana.